pardhaponugoti/ack_to_earn/README.md

 The last (and best) part!
 You've acknowledged messages and have earned some ether.
 Go to [ack-to-earn.web.app/balance](ack-to-earn.web.app/balance) to get it.

 <img width="400" alt="Screen Shot 2022-09-24 at 5 01 47 PM" src="https://user-images.githubusercontent.com/14807133/192118655-1b51af98-7fc5-428c-b895-3c229a27214b.png">

+## Code Overview

+The smart contract is [AckToEarn.sol](https://github.com/pardhaponugoti/ack_to_earn/blob/main/contracts/AckToEarn.sol).
+It stores all of the messages that were sent and their status, along with ether balances for all of the users.

+The frontend is written in React and can be viewed in the [src](https://github.com/pardhaponugoti/ack_to_earn/tree/main/src) folder.

+**Note that this is only live on Rinkeby at this point in time**

+### Technologies Used

+#### IPFS/Filecoin

+Web3Storage allows users to attach files to messages.
+This could be useful when sending a resume or more rich media on the platform.

+#### ENS

+Our ENS integration allows users to be messaged via their `.eth` domains.

+#### Unstoppable Domains

+Our Unstoppable Domains integration allows users to be messaged via their Unstoppable Domains domain name.